isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2024.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Events/Highlights/VC__BUS_Video_Wall___TP_Oei__Without_QR_Code_.png">
 </div>
 <p>Round up all these fantastic celebrations across TP with a rousing finale
 that we have put together specially for you.
-Join us at our very own <strong>National Day Concert 2024</strong>, featuring an awesome line-up you will not want to miss!</p>
+Join us at our very own <strong><a href="/tp-national-day-concert-2024/" rel="noopener noreferrer nofollow" target="_blank">National Day Concert 2024</a></strong>, featuring an awesome line-up you will not want to miss!</p>
 <p>Themed “<strong>Semangat Kisah Kita</strong>” (or “<strong>The Spirit of Our Stories</strong>”),
 this year’s concert will present specially curated performances that celebrate